scaffold-eth/scaffold-eth/README.md

-# 🏗 scaffold-eth - Retroactive Funding for NFT's
+# 🏗 scaffold-eth - Retroactive Public Goods Funding Starter Kit

-> Fund different NFT based public goods by automatically updating the floor price
+> Deploy an NFT sale that has a mechanism where whales can yolo ETH to the NFT contract to raise the floor!

 ## 🏃‍♀️ Quick Start